alevchuk/lindy-effect/README.md

 ## About the experiment

-We test the accuracy of the Lindy Effect on the history of Linux distributions.
+We test the accuracy of the Lindy Effect on the history of GNU/Linux distributions.

 The source code of the experiment is here:
 [process.R](@alevchuk/lindy-effect/blob/master/process.R)